RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 The dashboard implementation faces several limitations that affect its utility and performance:

-1. The forecasting process requires approximately one minute to complete when a coin is selected or data is refreshed, impacting the real-time analysis experience.
+1. The forecasting process requires approximately 30 seconds to complete when a coin is selected or data is refreshed, impacting the real-time analysis experience.
    - This latency stems from the and the computational demands of the XGBoost model training, compounded by the multi-step configuration.

 2. The forecasting performance varies significantly across different cryptocurrencies, with Bitcoin showing particularly poor results despite being the most commonly analyzed asset.